12 Fidget Toys Kids Can Make Themselves

 You know that super satisfying feeling when you move a zipper up and down repeatedly?
 Kids can now take that feeling with them on the go with these zipper bracelet fidget crafts from Moms and Crafters.
 The toy comes together with a small zipper, string, and a simple clip-in buckle.
 The buckles work in two ways on the bracelet.
-You can use them to combine different bracelets to make a mega bracelet, or simply use the buckle to clip onto a backpack.
+Combine different bracelets to make a mega bracelet, or simply use the buckle to clip onto a backpack.
 These bracelets are also pretty hard to misplace since they snap right on to your kiddo's wrists.

 Soda Tab Fidget Toy

 Not all fidget toys have to be complicated, and the proof is in this soda tab fidget toy.
 The simple toy upcycles a few soda tabs and puts them into a key ring.
 Keeping the soda tabs on the keyring gives fidgety fingers a full range of motion to pull or twist them around.
 Upgrade this simple toy by letting kids paint a few of the tabs with nail polish before adding them to the keyring to add a pop of color.

 DIY Marble Maze

 Apple Green Cottage

-With a small marble, embroidery thread, and soft fabric you can make a sensory and fidget toy, all in one.
+With a small marble, embroidery thread, and soft fabric anyone can make a sensory and fidget toy, all in one.
 For the sensory aspect, choose a soft or fuzzy piece of fabric that is soothing to hold.
 Then, have kids follow the instructions over on Apple Green Cottage to incorporate the fidget toy.
 When the toy is finished, they'll be able to guide a small marble through a fabric maze that they've sewn together themselves.

 Floating Bead Bracelet

 Kids can make a fidget toy into a fashion statement with this floating bead bracelet.
 Head over Lines Across where you’ll find the instructions to make this bracelet.
 As kids place the beads on the string and pull them through, they can twist, twirl, and spin the beads in place.
 The flexibility of the beads is perfect for giving those fingers something discreet to do in a public setting.